2026 AI operating engagements · mid-market

 Principal · Echelon One

-The methodology Echelon One installs is the same architecture behind the eight-person team math at Kasu, the early multi-LLM build at Faculty Group, and the twenty-plus-project sole-operator portfolio Luke runs today.
-Two years of daily use across operating businesses, not theory.
-Real artefacts: voice profiles, decision frameworks, 90-day rolling rubrics, failure portfolios, AI autonomy frameworks.
-Refined through actual operating pressure, not designed in a deck.
+The methodology Echelon One installs is the same one behind the eight-person team math at Kasu, the multi-LLM AI work at Faculty Group, and the twenty-plus-project sole-operator portfolio Luke runs today.
+Refined through actual operating pressure.
+The four-pillar architecture is documented, and the working version is in use across our own businesses every day.

 The differentiator is not the slides.
 It is that the working version exists.
 You can see it.
 Then you walk through what the corporate version looks like in your business.